oess/openmm_orion/docs/source/tutorials.rst

 and the right panel has two tabs at the top if the run was not successful or three tabs at the top if it was... we will focus on success here!
-Selecting the third tab called *FLOE REPORT* should give you a page looking similar to Figure `STMD Job results page for the MCL1 Dataset`.
+Selecting the third tab called *FLOE REPORT* should give you a page looking similar to Figure `STMD Job results page for the Thrombin Dataset`.

 .. figure_STMD_jobResults:

 .. figure:: ./images/STMD_jobResults.png
    :width: 1000px
    :align: center
-   :alt: STMD Job results page for the MCL1 Dataset
+   :alt: STMD Job results page for the Thrombin Dataset

-   **STMD Job results page for the MCL1 Dataset**
+   **STMD Job results page for the Thrombin Dataset**

 The floe report shows a tile for each MD simulation, here there was only one conformer for each ligand in the input file.
-This run was on 11 ligands in a MCL1 dataset; in the figure 8 of the 11 are shown (to see the other 3 would require scrolling down).
+This run was on 11 ligands in a Thrombin dataset; in the figure 8 of the 11 are shown (to see the other 3 would require scrolling down).
 The atom colors correspond to calculated B-factors, similar to Xray B-factors, depicting the mobility of those atoms in the active site